scottmk/ti4-reference/snippets/techs/base/red/cabal-vortex.md

 Requirements: :ti4-tech-warfare:

-ACTION: Exhaust this card to choose another player's non-structure unit in a system that is adjacent to 1 or more of your space docks.
+<span style="font-variant:small-caps;">Action</span>: Exhaust this card to choose another player's non-structure unit in a system that is adjacent to 1 or more of your space docks.
 Capture 1 unit of that type from that player's reinforcements.